Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 As in movie soundtracks, melodic motif development maintains a level of continuity across the composition.
 Using the same basic melodic motif across various instrumentation enables the listener to maintain a connection with the story.
 This can also be achieved with very particular instrumentation or with purely rhythmic motifs (i.e. not melodic ones).

 If, for example, my story is to be an epic journey across multiple compositions, the motif development needs to evolve with the story.
 The original motif requires a basic yet succinct idea that can be explored deeper and moved across instrumentation.

-Hans Zimmer has an amazing Masterclass series that illuminates his thoughts on film scoring and the essential nature of motif development to convey narrative.
+Masterclass series that illuminates his thoughts on film scoring and the essential nature of motif development to convey narrative.
 Check out our full review here.

 I also suggest looking at how the legendary John Williams composes his motifs.

 As Rick Beato says, dissonance is emotion.
 Ultimately, it is emotion that the most powerful composers and storytellers endeavor to elicit in their audiences.
 Tension and release is the storyteller’s best compositional friend.

 It is what keeps audiences on the edge of their seats, and what makes them want to snuggle in with their loved ones when it is released.
 Tension can be achieved through harmonic vs melodic interplay, and it can also be induced rhythmically.

 If I want to add rhythmic tension to my story by making it feel like the elephant is stumbling forward, I could remove a beat.
 For example, writing in 4/4, I could insert a bar of 3/4.
 Or conversely, if I wanted to make him stumble backward, I could insert a bar of 5/4.

 Check out these 2 videos explaining this technique of removing and adding a beat: